 1.What exactly is it you want doing?

 It is important that you know what you want to achieve in the long run before hiring a gardener and whether you are able (and willing) to do any of it yourself before you pay someone else.
-It may be that you want someone to do the whole job for you or just get you started.
+It may be that you want someone to do the whole job for you or just get you started and then you plan to maintain your garden yourself.
 It is also important to know whether you just want a gardener to tidy up your garden and make it look pretty and healthy or whether you actually want someone from a landscape gardening company to redesign the whole area completely.

 Have a look at the gardens in your area and take inspiration from them and from pictures online to get a real clear idea of what you want before you book.